 The physical world is not evil, God created the physical world and will physically recreate and restore it one day.
 Gnostics believe the physical world is evil and the spirit realm is good but this is heresy.
 They also say the resurrection of Jesus was only spiritual.

-One of the core distinctive of our faith is that we believe in the full bodily resurrection of Jesus.
+One of the core distinctives of our faith is that we believe in the full bodily resurrection of Jesus.

-We too will have a physical resurrection body one day and will eat actual food etc but will no longer die.
+We will also have a physical resurrection body one day and will eat actual food etc. but will no longer die.

 God, opens our minds

 Then he opened their minds to understand the Scriptures, Luke 24:45 (ESV)

 We should pray that God by His Holy Spirit would open our minds to understand the Bible too.

 Avoid the lies of the new age which tell man to attempt to open his own mind without God.
 You will end up opening your mind to evil teaching and demons.

 Revelation is a grace from God that we must ask God for.

 God uses normal means to reveal His truth, namely the Bible, the church, pastors and teachers.